zsparal/api-documentation/source/reference/v2/payments-api/get-payment.rst

             - The URL to the payment retrieval endpoint documentation.

+          * - | ``mandate``

+              .. type:: URL object

+            - The API resource URL of the mandate linked to this payment.
+Not present if not a recurring payment.

+          * - | ``subscription``

+              .. type:: URL object

+            - The API resource URL of the subscription this payment is part of.
+Not present if not a subscription payment.

+          * - | ``customer``

+              .. type:: URL object

+            - The API resource URL of the customer this payment belongs to.
+Not present if not linked to a customer.

 Payment method specific details
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If the payment has been created with a ``method``, or if the customer selected a method in the payment method selection